-Did you know in the United States, the most lucrative rewards schemes typically go to people who have the best credit rating3?So make sure you know where you stand by ordering your own free credit report from Equifax, or investing in a credit alert to monitor your credit report over time.
+Did you know in the United States, the most lucrative rewards schemes typically go to people who have the best credit rating3?So make sure you know where you stand by ordering your own free credit report from Equifax, or investing in a credit alert annual subscription to monitor your credit report over time.

 There is a dizzying array of rewards cards available, which is why it's important to review different providers and see what perks will be most useful for your interests and likely spending levels.

 Optimise your payments

 The higher your spending, the more rewards points you'll receive on a card.
 You should therefore try to consolidate all your payments onto a single card to maximise the benefits you receive4.

 Some cards impose annual fees, which can significantly dent the value of any rewards.
 Calculate the amount you're likely to spend, what rewards you'll get and then offset any charges to see whether the card is still worthwhile.

 You should compare rewards cards to get the best one for your needs.